 Assessment in English at Key Stage 3

 Throughout each unit of work, students complete a range of formative assessments such as multiple choice questions, comprehension questions, descriptive writing and analytical writing so we can continually assess the progress students are making.
 Students will also complete a summative assessment, which is graded using our KS3 grading criteria: Bronze, Silver, Gold or Platinum.
 Such summative assessments will be used to make an overall judgement on your child’s progress at their three assessment points throughout the year.

 Every term, students in year 7, 8 and 9 complete a STAR Reading Test.
 This interactive test is completed online and tests students’ ability to read and comprehend what they have read.
 The STAR Reading Test generates a reading age for each student, which demonstrates their reading ability.
 As well as the range of reading which takes place in lessons and with our class readers, students in years 7 and 8 also have a fortnightly reading lesson.
 This lesson is dedicated to students following the Accelerated Reader programme which allows them to quiz and test their understanding of a book they have just read as well as building up the amount of words they have read.

 Key Stage 4

-At Key Stage 4, students have ten English lessons every fortnight as they prepare for their GCSE examination.
+At Key Stage 4, students have nine English lessons every fortnight as they prepare for their GCSE examination.
 In English, students have the opportunity to achieve two GCSEs: one in Language and one in Literature.
 As they enter into Year 10, students will begin to apply their knowledge and skills built up throughout Key Stage 3 in order to access a range of texts across a variety of genres.